scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged by other components to provide additional security properties.
 For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high-speed packet filtering between trusted SCION ASes.
 COLIBRI {{GIULIARI2021}} is SCION's inter-domain bandwidth reservation system.
-These additional components are briefly mentioned here in order to provide additional context.
+EPIC {{LEGNER2020}} is a proposal that extends the data plane to provide full path validation, with different levels of guarantees.
-They are therefore unlikely to be the best candidates for future IETF work.
+These additional components are briefly mentioned here in order to provide additional context and some of them are experimental.

 # Component Dependencies Summary